mikegoescoding/react-projects/README.md

 Form with three controlled inputs — firstName, lastName, and email.
 Using a single object in state and a single handleChange function.
 Displays the three values so you can see them updating live.
 Built with `useState`

+### quick-cart

+A small product list with add to cart functionality, individual item removal, and a running total.
+Built with `useState`, speading arrays, `filter`, `reduce`, and `Date.now()` for unique cart entry IDs.

 ## Tech Stack

 React, Vite, JavaScript